Wal-Mart de Mexico board names Ostale new CEO

-MEXICO CITY (Reuters) - Wal-Mart de Mexico WALMEXV.MX, Mexico’s biggest retailer, said on Friday that Enrique Ostale, Walmex Chairman and Latin America chief executive officer for parent company Wal-Mart Stores Inc (WMT.N), will also take over as CEO of the Mexican company.
+MEXICO CITY, Dec 19 (Reuters) - Wal-Mart de Mexico , Mexico’s biggest retailer, said on Friday that Enrique Ostale, Walmex Chairman and Latin America chief executive officer for parent company Wal-Mart Stores Inc , will also take over as CEO of the Mexican company.

 The change comes after Walmex said in October that Scot Rank was stepping down as CEO after five years, when it also reported an 8 percent fall in third-quarter profit.